 Acknowledging people’s experience and skills by asking their opinions and advice encourages pride in their work and increases their commitment.
 And it leads to better solutions, since no one understands a problem as well as those who deal with it directly.

-The strongest guidance we give is through example.
+The strongest guidance we give in managing people is through example.
 When it clashes with what we preach, our actions are presumed our real values and our words, past and future, lose their credence.

 If we tell our people it’s important to be on time, we also must arrive on time (preferably early), stay within our allotted time for lunch, and work to or past our scheduled ending times.
 If we encourage accurate and timely paperwork, we must maintain our own records impeccably and according to the systems we’ve established.
 When we preach reasonable margins and suggesting add-ons, we should minimize our own discounting and habitually show the extra products.

 When our words and actions match, the combination is a powerful illustration and endorsement of not only our processes but our credibility.

 A poor relationship with the manager is the impetus for leaving a job more often than working conditions, pay, better opportunity, or any of the other often cited reasons, regardless of what the employee says.